ColeT2000/Browser-Automation-Software/README.md

 # Browser-Automation-Software
+X (formerly Twitter) link: `https://twitter.com/richsoftware_`<br />
-Automates web browser to fill in forms, create accounts, etc.
-Automates distribution of proxies to customers.
+Automates web browsers to fill in forms and create accounts.<br /> Automates the distribution of proxies to customers.

-This browser automation software main goal is to help users create multiple Nike accounts in a short period of time.
+This browser automation software's main goal is to help users create multiple Nike accounts in a short period of time.
-It also consists of other functions such as generating large number of random names, addresses, and emails for users to fill in random particulars.
+It also consists of other functions, such as generating a large number of random names, addresses, and emails for users to fill in random particulars.
+At some point, the software was considered one of the best in Southeast Asia and was widely used by many botters in the region.

-Some of the important libraries used are: Pyppeteer, asyncio, threading, pathlib, colorma, discord, requests, os, and many more.
+Some of the important libraries used are: Pyppeteer, Asyncio, Threading, Pathlib, Colorma, Discord, Requests, OS, and many more.<br />

-The software is uses APIs from Nike, Stripe, and SMS providers.
+The software uses APIs from Nike, Stripe, and SMS providers.<br />
 The software is coded mainly in Python.

-💻 The software can work with or without proxies input.
-Proxies allow users to mask their IP address to bypass security.
+◼ The software can work with or without proxy input.
+Proxies allow users to mask their IP address to bypass security.<br />

-💻 The command line interface software will give users options to customize how they want their accounts to be created.
+◼ The command-line interface software will give users options to customise how they want their accounts to be created.<br />
-💻 Users can also edit the settings nodepad to customize their accounts.
+◼ Users can also edit the settings nodepad to customise their accounts.<br />
-💻 After users specify their requirement, the specified number of browsers will open to start generating accounts.
+◼ After users specify their requirements, the specified number of browsers will open to start generating accounts.<br />
-💻 The process includes identifying various inputs such as email, names, password, and verifying phone numbers.
+◼ The process includes identifying various inputs such as email, name, password, and verifying a phone number.<br />
-💻 Browsers will generate accounts in parallel for speed optimization.
+◼ Browsers will generate accounts in parallel for speed optimisation.<br />
-💻 Once account has been generated, the software will send webhook notification to the discord webhook link which user has provided.
+◼ Once an account has been generated, the software will send a webhook notification to the Discord webhook link that the user has provided.<br />
-💻 Task will be completed once the specified number of accounts is generated.
+◼ The task will be completed once the specified number of accounts is generated.<br />

+As the software is currently being commercialised, the source code will not be provided.
+Thank you for your understanding.